February 5, 2018

 - If you’re making an international announcement, the service will translate your release.

-- News releases published through a distribution platform appear on multiple websites, and Google sometimes penalizes companies for having the exact same content on more than two websites.
+- News releases published through a distribution platform appear on multiple websites, and Google might penalize domains for having the exact same content on more than one website.

-- Due to Google’s ever-changing algorithms, there’s little to no SEO value in using a news wire service.
+- Due to Google’s ever-changing algorithms, there might be little to no SEO value in using a newswire service.

-- News releases published through a wire may only show up on a website for a short period of time before their direct links disappear.
+- News releases published through a commercial wire may only show up on a website for a short period of time before their direct links disappear.